Treforest: Education

 Treforest has two primary schools; Parc Lewis, and St. Michael's; though a third school, Trefforest Primary, closed in 2006 despite the petitions from parents, governors and local councillor, as a result of a process commenced by the 1999–2004 administration on the Rhondda Cynon Taf County Borough Council.
-The University of South Wales' Trefforest campus is located in the village.
+The University of South Wales' Trefforest campus (previously the University of Glamorgan) is located in the village.

 Culture

 The population of Treforest consists substantially of students living away from home, who often leave the village during the summer months, and return in the new academic year.

-Notable bars and pubs in the area include the Rickards, the Otley Arms, Gecko Bar tapas bar, and the Pick & Shovel.
 Treforest is home to association football team Treforest F.C.: this mid-sized Club currently runs teams from Under 8 level to Seniors.
 The Senior teams play in the South Wales Alliance League and Taff Ely and Rhymney Valley Leagues.
 Treforest has a purpose-built stadium and club facilities with two bars.
 Treforest F.C. is affiliated to the South Wales Football Association and is a full member of the Football Association of Wales.

 Governance

 Treforest has been an electoral ward to Rhondda Cynon Taf County Borough Council since 1995, electing one county borough councillor.
 It has been represented by the Labour Party, Plaid Cymru and the Liberal Democrats at various points since 1995.

 Treforest is also a community ward to Pontypridd Town Council, electing three town councillors.

+It is part of the South Wales Central region in the Senedd and there is one directly elected member from the Pontypridd constituency and four additional regional members.

+In the Westminster parliament it is part of the Pontypridd constituency.